Robotics: What Are Robots? Robotics Definition & Uses.

 Teleoperated robots are semi-autonomous bots that use a wireless network to enable human control from a safe distance.
-These robots usually work in extreme geographical conditions, weather, circumstances, etc. Examples of teleoperated robots are the human-controlled submarines used to fix underwater pipe leaks during the BP oil spill or drones used to detect landmines on a battlefield.
+These robots usually work in extreme geographical conditions, weather and circumstances.
+Examples of teleoperated robots are the human-controlled submarines used to fix underwater pipe leaks during the BP oil spill or drones used to detect landmines on a battlefield.

 Augmenting robots, also known as VR robots, either enhance current human capabilities or replace the capabilities a human may have lost.
 The field of robotics for human augmentation is a field where science fiction could become reality very soon, with bots that have the ability to redefine the definition of humanity by making humans faster and stronger.
 Some examples of current augmenting robots are robotic prosthetic limbs or exoskeletons used to lift hefty weights.